BaisycCoin/bsycInstall/Staking_for_Windows.md

 Settings -> Unlock Wallet
 ```

-Now you are set to start staking your BSYC
+Now you are set to start staking your BaisycCoin

 Note: Remember transaction in your wallet will need 101 conformations to be eligable to start staking.